-In closing this letter, Paul asks his readers to pray for his boldness in telling the gospel while he is in prison and he says that he is sending Tychicus to comfort them.
-ULT 19 and for me, so that a message might be given to me when I open my mouth, to make known with boldness the mystery of the gospel so that a message might be given to me (ULT) You can state this in active form.
-Alternate translation: "that God might give me the word" or "God might give me the message" (See: Active or Passive) so that (ULT) The connecting phrase so that introduces a goal relationship.
+In closing this letter, Paul asks his readers to pray for his boldness in telling the gospel while he is in prison and he says that he is sending Tychicus to comfort them. so that a message might be given to me If your language does not use this passive form, you can state this in active form.
+Alternate translation: "that God might give me the word" or "God might give me the message" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of the believers praying for Paul is to enable him to preach the gospel boldly.
-(See: Connect - Goal (Purpose) Relationship.)
-I open my mouth (ULT) This is a metonym for speaking.
-Alternate translation: "I speak" (See: Metonymy) for which I am an ambassador in chains (ULT) The phrase in chains is a metonym for being in prison.
-Alternate translation: "because of which I am now in prison" (See: Metonymy) so that in it I may speak boldly, as it is necessary for me to speak (ULT) ULT 20 (for which I am an ambassador in chains), so that in it I may speak boldly, as it is necessary for me to speak.
-The word "pray" is understood from verse 18.
-Alternate translation: "pray that whenever I teach the gospel, I will speak it as boldly as I should" or "pray that I may speak the gospel as boldly as I should" (See: Assumed Knowledge and Implicit Information) so that (ULT) The connecting phrase so that introduces a goal relationship.
+(See: Connect - Goal (Purpose) Relationship (p.184)) (See: Connect - Goal (Purpose) Relationship (p.184)) the opening of my mouth This is a metonym for speaking.
+Alternate translation: "I speak" (See: Metonymy (p.226)) (See: Metonymy (p.226)) for which I am an ambassador in chains The phrase in chains is a metonym for being in prison.
+Alternate translation: "because of which I am now in prison" (See: Metonymy (p.226)) (See: Metonymy (p.226)) so that in it I may speak boldly, as it is necessary for me to speak The word "pray" is understood from verse 18.
+Alternate translation: "pray that whenever I teach the gospel, I will speak it as boldly as I should" or "pray that I may speak the gospel as boldly as I should" (See: Assumed Knowledge and Implicit Information (p.179)) (See: Assumed Knowledge and Implicit Information (p.179)) so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of the believers praying for Paul is to enable him to preach the gospel boldly even though he is in chains.
-(See: Connect - Goal (Purpose) Relationship) in it (ULT) Here, it refers back to the "message" in verse 19 that Paul wants to speak.
-If your readers would misunderstand this, you can repeat the word "message" here.
-Alternate translation: "in my message" (See: Pronouns) so that (ULT) The connecting phrase so that introduces a goal relationship.
+(See: Connect - Goal (Purpose) Relationship (p.184)) (See: Connect - Goal (Purpose) in it Here, it refers back to the "message" in verse 19 that Paul wants to speak.
+If it would be helpful in your language, you could repeat the word "message" here.
+Alternate translation: "in my message" (See: Pronouns (p.232)) (See: Pronouns (p.232)) so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of Paul sending Tychicus to Ephesus was to tell the Ephesian believers what was happening to Paul.
-(See: Connect - Goal (Purpose) Relationship) ULT 21 But so that you also may know the things concerning me, how I am doing, Tychicus, the beloved brother and faithful servant in the Lord, will make known to you everything, Tychicus (ULT) Tychicus was one of several men who served with Paul.
-(See: How to Translate Names) brother (ULT) Paul speaks of Tychicus as if he were a brother to all the other believers who were in God's spiritual family.
-Alternate translation: "fellow believer" (See: Metaphor) your hearts may be encouraged (ULT) Here, hearts is a metonym for people's inner beings.
-Alternate translation: "he may encourage you" (See: Metonymy) so that (ULT) ULT 22 whom I have sent to you for this very purpose, so that you may know the things about us and your hearts may be encouraged.
-The connecting phrase so that introduces a goal relationship.
+(See: Connect - Goal (Purpose) Relationship (p.184)) (See: Connect - Goal (Purpose) Tychicus Tychicus was one of several men who served with Paul.
+(See: How to Translate Names (p.203)) (See: How to Translate Names (p.203)) brother Paul speaks of Tychicus as if he were a brother to all the other believers who were in God's spiritual family.
+Alternate translation: "fellow believer" (See: Metaphor (p.220)) (See: Metaphor (p.220)) your hearts may be encouraged Here, hearts is a metonym for people's inner beings.
+Alternate translation: "he may encourage you" (See: Metonymy (p.226)) so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of Paul sending Tychicus to the Ephesians is to encourage their hearts and to let them know what was happening to Paul and his companions.
-(See: Connect - Goal (Purpose) Relationship) Connecting Statement:
+(See: Connect - Goal (Purpose) Relationship (p.184)) Connecting Statement: